This article includes suggestions to help you set up your Ring device with the best possible connectivity and speed.

 There are a number of factors that can cause your signal to be low.

-- These can be things such as obstacles in the way of the signal (big metal objects, big thick walls, double glazing, fridges, microwaves and other devices), the position of your wireless
+- These can be things such as obstacles in the way of the signal:

-- Router, or interference from neighbouring networks called ‘channel interference’.
+- Interference from neighboring networks called ‘channel interference’.

 There are ways to rectify these issues in a simple and straightforward way, without any technical knowledge required.